lcs27/LaTeX-template/README.md

 # LaTeX-template
-This is the $\LaTeX$ template created by lcs27 for homework in CentraleSupélec and Beihang University.
+This is the $$\LaTeX$$ template created by lcs27 for homework in CentraleSupélec and Beihang University.

 ## Mathmatical symbols
 [LCSsymbols](./symbols/LCSsymbols.sty)designed a set of mathmatical symbols which may be useful.
 It regroups classical math packages and some personnal designed shortcut to help writing mathmatical paper.